MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-container-apps-v1.md

 **`azureSubscription`** - **Azure Resource Manager connection**<br>
 Input alias: `connectedServiceNameARM`. `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select an Azure Resource Manager service connection for the deployment.
+Specify an Azure Resource Manager service connection for the deployment.
+This service connection must be linked to the user's Azure Subscription where the Container App will be created/updated.
+This service connection _must_ have proper permissions to make these changes within the subscription, for example Contributor role.
 <!-- :::editable-content-end::: -->
 <br>